DoonOnthon/GamePulse/README.md

 </td>
 ```
 Replace YourGithubName in both the URL (https://github.com/YourGithubName) and image (https://github.com/YourGithubName.png) with your GitHub username.
 This ensures your inclusion as a contributor on our GitHub README.
 Thank you for your contributions to GamePulse! 🎮🚀

-Replace YourGithubName in both the URL (https://github.com/YourGithubName) and image (https://github.com/YourGithubName.png) with your GitHub username.
-This ensures your inclusion as a contributor on our GitHub README.
-Thank you for your contributions to GamePulse! 🎮🚀

 We appreciate the contributions of all developers who have helped make GamePulse a reality.
 If you're interested in contributing to this project, feel free to explore our [Contribution Guidelines](CONTRIBUTING.md) to get started.